alimzh5/lpic-course/C_Notes_01.md

 **Kernel**: The central part of the OS running in kernel space, responsible for managing hardware, processes, memory, and system calls.
 ****

+****
+### Kernel Modules / Subsystems
+**Kernel Module**: A piece of code that can be loaded into the kernel to add new functionality without rebooting.

+**Subsystem**: A part of the kernel that handles specific functions or hardware.

+Example in Windows:

+Driver: A kernel module that enables the OS to communicate and work with specific hardware or software devices.

+****